puppetlabs-toy-chest/puppetlabs-azure/README.md

    At a Windows cmd prompt, this should be specified like:

+   **Note:** Do not use quotes around any of the values specified below.
    ~~~
    SET AZURE_MANAGEMENT_CERTIFICATE=C:\Path\To\file.pem
    SET AZURE_SUBSCRIPTION_ID=your-subscription-id
    ~~~

-   **Note:** Do not use quotes around any of the values specified above.

    If using the Resource Management API, you need to provide: